River-Mochi/PublicWorksPlus/README.md

 ## License
 MIT

 ## Troubleshooting

-Why one city shows “max 4–8 buses” on a route line and another shows “max 20–125 buses” In CS2 the line vehicle slider max is not a fixed cap.
+### Why one city shows “max 4–8 buses” on a route line and another shows “max 20–125 buses”
+In CS2 the line vehicle slider max is not a fixed cap.
 It’s derived from the game’s estimate of how many vehicles are needed to hit the tightest interval the policy allows, given that line’s round-trip cycle time.

 So if City A has:

-fast roads / good bus flow
+- fast roads / good bus flow
-low boarding dwell (fewer passengers) less congestion / fewer delays
+- low boarding dwell (fewer passengers)
+- less congestion / fewer delays

 …the cycle time is short, so even at the “most vehicles” end of the policy, the math only justifies 8 (or similar).

 If City B has:

-heavy congestion (buses crawl) long dwell times (huge ridership, slow boarding) slow segments / lots of delay
+- heavy congestion (buses crawl)
+- long dwell times (huge ridership, slow boarding)
+- slow segments / lots of delay

 …the cycle time becomes massive, so the same policy can justify 50–125 vehicles even on “short” routes.

 The same mod toggle gives different maxes across saves because the inputs (traffic + dwell + effective speeds) differ a lot.

-This mod does not use any invasive Harmony patch which means we follow the game's own vanilla logic but try to expand and enhance it.
+This mod does not use any invasive Harmony patch, which means it follows the game’s own route logic and expands the existing limits instead of replacing that logic.
-This means Route lines are "variable" but will still give players the minimum "1 bus" they want and also much higher maximums (20-50 buses), but it's not a static set maximum amount.
+This means route lines are still **variable**, but players can still get the minimum **1 vehicle** they want and also much higher maximums than vanilla.

-Takeaway is if you see Maximums on bus lines drop dramatically, it's a clue to check traffic problems as that is causing this reduced amount.
+Takeaway: if maximum vehicles on lines drop dramatically in one save, that is usually a clue to check traffic and dwell-time problems in that city.

+### Why the scan report might show only a few StorageTransfer trucks
+The **live delivery cargo snapshot** is a **one-time live snapshot**, not a long-running average.
+So a line like `StorageTransfer=2/2` does **not** mean there were only two storage-transfer jobs in the whole city.
+It only means two currently carrying live trucks matched that category at the exact instant of the probe.

+Use both:
+- the **scan report**
+- and the **verbose dispatch log**

+to understand longer-running storage-transfer activity.